 Adult breast is composed of approximately 20% glandular tissue, and the remaining breast volume consists of fat and connective tissue that give the breast its characteristic texture and shape.
 Glandular lobules drain into lactiferous ducts, which converge and open at the nipple.
 In nonpendulous breast, the nipple is an important landmark located over the fourth intercostal space.

 Normal breast tissue extends from the sternocostal junction medially to the midaxillary line laterally and from the second to the sixth ribs in the midclavicular line.
 An axillary tail of breast tissue often extends into the axilla.
 Blood supply arises from the internal mammary, lateral thoracic, thoracodorsal, and subscapular arteries, whereas venous drainage starts in the subareolar plexus and empties into the intercostals, internal mammary, and axillary veins.
 Lymphatic drainage of the breast is primarily to the axilla, with a small portion going to internal mammary lymph nodes.

 Cyclic variances in estrogens, progesterone, follicle-stimulating hormone, and luteinizing hormone signal stromal and glandular changes in breast physiology.

 The breast examination (Figure 1) includes both inspection and palpation.
 Compare the breasts with the patient sitting upright, and note any breast asymmetry or skin dimpling.
 Subtle abnormalities in the lower quadrants may be accentuated by having the patient raise her arms above her head.
-Also examine the axillae, including the mammary tail and lymph ...
+Also ...